 Sublimation requires mostly polyester fabric for the heat print process as described above.
 Some fabrics have cotton mixed in for a different softer feel.
 However we typically use a performance based fabric that provides wicking, anti-microbial and in some cases UPF protection.

-We offer a custom hang tags and custom poly bags if you don’t have them produced.
+We offer a custom hang tags and custom poly bags if you don’t already have them produced.

 Here is a sample of the layout of a typical sublimated sock.
 Please contact Mariellen Auer at Custom Apparel Source for actual template.
 We offer sizes in Men’s Medium and Men’s Large.